 Favourites Use the star icon in the title bar to add folders or locations to your favourites.
 This pins them to the top of the Network Explorer tree.
 Find out more about Favourites.

-Highlight uses heat tiles to show you an instant overview of your network and services.
+Heat tiles show an instant overview of your network and services.

-Alerts are actions that will trigger immediate emails or traps to notify you if there are problems with your network or services.
+Alerts trigger immediate emails, webhooks or traps if there are problems with your network or services.

-Highlight has a powerful reporting engine that generates fully customisable reports on demand or scheduled via email.
+Highlight's powerful reporting engine generates fully customisable reports quickly